DanielFloeter/hyperlink-group-block/readme.txt

 1. Hyperlink Group Block to group Blocks with an hyperlink.
 2. Wrap Blocks with a link.
 3. Rendered HTML.
-4. Advanced Settings for rel attributes.
+4. Advanced Settings for rel, title and aria-label attributes
 5. Transform Blocks into a group wrapped with an anchor tag

 == Changelog ==